You are hereHome >

 Prior to joining U.S. PIRG, Matt worked with MASSPIRG Students as a Campus Organizer recruiting and teaching students how to run effective grassroots campaigns.
 He then moved to Maryland to run campaigns to improve Maryland’s public transportation system and to get toxic chemicals out of children’s products before coming back to Massachusetts where he is currently based.

-He graduated from Manhattan College with a B.A. and was inducted into the Phi Betta Kappa chapter.
+He graduated from Manhattan College with a B.A. and was inducted into the Phi Beta Kappa chapter.

 Your donation supports U.S. PIRG’s work to stand up for consumers on the issues that matter, especially when powerful interests are blocking progress.